BedrosovaYulia/NFT-minting-using-python/README.md

 python3 mint.py -j 'https://arweave.net/S0Eo5QsC2yS9svD7denUaYa36JvSxYFAG9D4DwxUWGE'

 You can put these commands in the pipeline and use them for your NFT batch generation.

+# AWS Lambda version:
+To prepare the layer for the Lambda, I first deployed amazonlinux on my machine in docker and installed the necessary libraries (solana, cryptography) in the folder python/lib/python3.7/site-packages/